metavalent/metavalent.github.io/_posts/2021-04-10-15-30-51Taming-The-Tongue.md

 modified: null
 ---

+From the Science, Psy, And Spirituality series.
 The Prajñā Paramita, or Heart Sutra states:

 > "Bodhisattva Avalokiteśvara clearly perceived the emptiness of the five skandhas and transcended all suffering.”